 OCCUPATIONAL TRAINING FOR ELIGIBLE MIGRANT AND

-The Illinois Migrant Council is accepting applications of individuals who have worked seasonally as farmworkers in the previous two years for enrollment in occupational classes at local community colleges.
+The Illinois Migrant Council is accepting applications of individuals who have worked seasonally as farmworkers in the previous two years.
 IMC counselors will assist participants in career pathways that lead to jobs.

-Eligible farmworkers will receive tuition and supportive services to be provided by the National Farmworker Jobs Program under the Workforce Innovation and Opportunity Act.
+Eligible farmworkers will receive tuition help and supportive services from the National Farmworker Jobs Program under the Workforce Innovation and Opportunity Act.

 Check out www.facebook.com/illinoismigrant for updates about training opportunities.